mothdragon/Nathaniels-Maze-eC/README.md

 Legal Note:
 ===========
 This game is covered by the GPL (v2) feel free to use the sources to learn the wonderful language of eC, and use any parts of the code in your own programs.
-Credit would be appreciated, but not required.